Extrajudicial killing: Soviet Union

 In Soviet Russia, since 1918 the secret police organization Cheka was authorized to execute counter-revolutionaries without trial.
 Hostages were also executed by Cheka during the Red Terror in 1918–1920.
 The successors of Cheka also had the authority for extrajudicial executions.
 In 1937–38 hundreds of thousands were executed extrajudicially during the Great Purge under the lists approved by NKVD troikas.
 In some cases, the Soviet special services did not arrest and then execute their victims but just secretly killed them without any arrest.
 For example, Solomon Mikhoels was murdered in 1948 and his body was run over to create the impression of a traffic accident.
 The Soviet special services also conducted extrajudicial killings abroad, most notably of Leon Trotsky in 1940 in Mexico, Stepan Bandera in 1959 in Germany, Georgi Markov in 1978 in London.

 Spain

 From 1983 until 1987, the Spanish government supported paramilitary squads, denominated GAL, to fight ETA, a Basque terrorist organization.
 A relevant example was the Lasa and Zabala case, in which José Antonio Lasa and José Ignacio Zabala were kidnapped, tortured and executed by police forces in 1983.

+Ukraine

+The Washington Post published 23 October 2023 about extrajudicial killings by Ukraine’s domestic security service, the SBU.

+In March 2022, Ukrainian banker and intelligence officer Denys Kireyev was shot in the back of the head by the Security Service of Ukraine (SBU).